List of Essential Oil Notes for Blending and DIY Perfume

 Also, when you dilute your oils in a carrier oil (more on these a little later) you don’t need to use as much essential oil, making it more cost effective as well.

 When working with pregnant women and babies, it’s even more important due to the vulnerability and fragility involved with new life.
-While it’s always important to use the lowest dilution possible to get the results that you’re after, it’s even more so important in this kind of work.
+While using the lowest dilution possible to get the results you’re after is always best.

 Below is a dilution chart that you can use to ensure your blending safely.